jongs/jongs.github.io/_posts/2021-01-23-diffusion-of-power.md

 **I**

 I was born and raised in Venezuela.
-Twenty-plus years of Chavismo left me with a deep suspicion of power.
+TTwenty-plus years of Hugo Chavez's Chavismo left me left me with a deep suspicion of power.

 Add to that Trump’s presidency (and the constant parade of politicians consumed by power before that), the myriad of corrupt and extractive corporate and financial tycoons, and the yearly news of disingenuous religious leaders and the suspicious only grows stronger.

-I used to deeply wish for good men to take positions of power - to some degree I still do -.
+I used to deeply wish for good men to take positions of power - to some degree I still do.
 For the longest time, I personally wanted to take on roles of power because, naturally, I think of myself as a good person and thought I could do good.

 As time passes, I find myself increasingly uninterested by the idea of having power and, more broadly, wishing for all these power positions to concentrate less power.
 I am increasingly interested in diffusing power, as I believe it to be a very effective way to do good.